 If you have oily skin, you’ve likely dealt with your fair share of complexion frustrations.
-Skin that looks shiny by midday?
-Yep, been there.
-Makeup that slips and slides around your oily face?
+Skin that looks shiny by midday or makeup that slips and slides around your oily face?
 You bet.
 When it comes to taking care of oily skin — and avoiding future frustrations — it’s all about starting your skin care routine on the right foot.
-And the foundation for having healthy skin starts with making sure you keep it clean by regularly washing it.
-Keep reading to learn how to wash and care for oily skin, and to find out about some of the best facial cleansers to keep it healthy.

 You can’t just pick any cleanser and expect it to work when you have oily skin.
-Look for a facial cleanser that has a matte finish, as this can help keep your oily face from looking overly shiny throughout the day.
-Try the L’Oréal Paris Pure-Clay Detox & Brighten Cleanser.
-Clay works great on oily skin by helping to draw out impurities that are trapped under the skin.
-It’s formulated to seamlessly transform from clay to mousse and mattify the look of your complexion.
-The ingredients also include charcoal—so if your skin looks dull, it will leave you refreshed and glowing.
+Look for a facial cleanser that has a matte finish, as this can help keep your oily skin from looking overly shiny throughout the day.
+Try the L’Oréal Paris Pure-Clay Detox & Brighten Cleanser, formulated to seamlessly transform from clay to mousse and mattify the skin.

-If your skin gets oily quickly, you may be tempted to wash your face multiple times a day.
+Editor’s tip: If your skin gets oily quickly, you may be tempted to wash your face multiple times a day.
 However, this will do more harm than good.
 According to the American Academy of Dermatology, you should only wash your face twice a day (and after sweating heavily).
 That’s because over-cleansing your skin can lead to an increase in oil production, which can leave your complexion looking even greasier.
-So it’s best to stick to your morning and evening skin care regimen.
+It’s best to stick to your morning and evening skin care regimen.

-For those who enjoy working out at home and going for runs, this one's for you.
-Make sure to always keep a stack of an easy-to-use cleanser, like the L’Oréal Paris Ideal Clean™ All Skin Types Makeup Removing Towelettes nearby.
-They’re perfect for cleansing your skin on-the-go without over-drying it.
-This way, you can easily clean off your face after a run in the park.
-Just swipe, and you’re good to go!
+For those who enjoy working out or going for runs, this one's for you.
+Make sure to always keep a stash of easy-to-use cleanser, like the L’Oréal Paris Ideal All Skin Types Makeup Removing Towelettes, nearby.
+They’re perfect for cleansing your skin on the go without over-drying it.
+After a workout, just swipe one over your sweaty face and you’re good to go.

-A few times a week, add a face mask to your routine to help keep shine at bay.
-Grab the L’Oréal Paris Pure-Clay Detox & Brighten Face Mask, which works by drawing out dirt and oil trapped under your skin.
-Apply an even layer to clean, dry skin, leave on for 10-15 minutes, and rinse thoroughly with lukewarm water.
-For best results, use this mask up to three times a week.
+A few times a week, add a face mask to your routine to help keep shine at bay and draw out impurities.
+Grab the L’Oréal Paris Pure Clay Detox & Brighten Face Mask, which works like a magnet to clean out pores and draw out deep impurities like dirt and oil.
+Apply an even layer to clean, dry skin, leave on for 10 to 15 minutes, then rinse thoroughly with lukewarm water.